Kris-B/nanoGALLERY/README.md

 	<script type="text/javascript" src="jquery.nanogallery.js"></script>
 ```

+note: If you already use jQuery on your site, do not include it a second time.

 ### Step 2: create a container
 Put a DIV element in you page at the place where you want the gallery to be displayed.
 ```html